psharma04/academic-kickstart/content/authors/jackson-taylor/_index.md

   - Writers
   - all
 ---
 I'm a year 11 student at [Sydney Tech](https://sths.nsw.edu.au).
 I work at Hager Electro as a software engineer, and spend my free time playing Minecraft.
 Member of Heimdall Studios.
-Don't stalk me lol.
+Don't stalk me.